Cycling Deal CEO shares his secrets to success on Amazon US in the wake of Amazon Australia's launch

 So what to expect from the power player of online retail?

 Nick credits Amazon US’s popularity with customers to its free and timely delivery.
 For members of the subscription service, Amazon Prime, delivery is always free, and guaranteed within two business days.
 A service that smaller retailers just can’t compete with.
-For Amazon Australia though, Fulfilment by Amazon (FBA) isn’t available yet, which means the free 2-day shipping won’t be offered at launch.
-So Nick’s advice is to refine your shipping options and make sure you’re offering competitive shipping times and prices.
+Nick’s advice to those not using Amazon FBA is to refine your shipping options and make sure you’re offering competitive shipping times and prices.

 Another way that Amazon US sets itself apart from other marketplaces like eBay, is how it displays products.
 Instead of customers having to wade through pages and pages of the same item, Amazon requires that sellers ‘register’ to sell a particular SKU.
 When the customer searches for the product, they see a single listing, with a host of sellers.
 The best ranked retailer appears in the coveted ‘buy box’ position, which is the most obvious selection for a customer looking to make a purchase.